rosshudgins/krajicek/_posts/content/about.md

 B﻿orn in Leavenworth, Kansas.
 Enchanted by Dylan and Lennon in his youth.
 College years in Denton, TX.
 Obsessively writes songs.
 Loves to play live.

-The Felice Brothers, Wilco, Will Johnson, Centro-matic, The Band, REM, Neil Young, Townes Van Zandt, John Prine, The Byrds, Welch & Rawlings, Dylan, Lennon, Billy Collins, on and on.
+The Felice Brothers, Wilco, Will Johnson, Centro-matic, The Band, REM, The Decemberists, Neil Young, Townes Van Zandt, John Prine, The Byrds, Death Cab, Welch & Rawlings, Dylan, Lennon, Billy Collins, on and on.

 "Life isn't about finding yourself; or finding anything.
 Life is about creating yourself; and creating things."
 (Dylan)